samuelj123/penucia/README.md

 # brainstorming area
-## Things needed for Dashboard
+1. Bank Account numbers: For a sanity-check (Can't remember what this was)
-1. Bank Account numbers: For a sanity-check
+# Features needed
-2. Amount left to spend this week
+1. Dates in modeldata.json should be fixed
-3. Amount unused from different piles overall
+2. Make the input plan: It should be possible to edit every aspect of the json file
-4. Future expenses(budget records)
+3. CSS Design needs to happen

-# Budget filter off frequency once first
+4. More widgets (at a glance types)